Ripple Out

 National Debtline Detailed factsheets on CCJs, IVAs, bankruptcy, and DROs.
 Free telephone and webchat advice. nationaldebtline.org · 0808 808 4000

 The financial chapter that follows serious debt difficulty requires rebuilding more than a credit score.
-The Conscious Currency works with the whole picture: the beliefs about money, self-worth, and capability that a period of financial crisis tends to leave behind, and what it takes to genuinely move on.
+The Conscious Currency® works with the whole picture: the beliefs about money, self-worth, and capability that a period of financial crisis tends to leave behind, and what it takes to move on.

 Explore The Conscious Currency →

 Money Mechanics provides educational information about financial fundamentals.
 It does not constitute financial advice.
 Your personal circumstances are unique.
 If you are dealing with serious debt, please seek regulated debt advice before taking any formal steps.
 Free advice is available from StepChange (stepchange.org), Citizens Advice (citizensadvice.org.uk), and the National Debtline (nationaldebtline.org).
-Figures and thresholds correct as of January 2026 and subject to change.
+Figures and thresholds correct as of April 2026 (the 2026/27 tax year) but are subject to change.